Treatment for Male Breast Cancer

 Read our blog, Men Get Breast Cancer Too.

 Breast cancer can occur in men.
-In 2021, it’s estimated 2,650 new cases of breast cancer will be diagnosed in men in the U.S. .
+You may hear this referred to as male breast cancer.
+In 2021, it’s estimated 2,650 new cases of male breast cancer will be diagnosed in the U.S. .

 Men can also be diagnosed with benign (not cancer) breast conditions.